 Can I apply for an Optional Practical Training (OPT) Work Permit?

-OPT is available for F-1 students who are enrolled in either an Associate Degree or Bachelor Degree program.
-To be eligible for OPT, you must successfully complete and graduate from the degree program in which you are enrolled and must attend the last academic year (nine months/three quarters) continuously.
+OPT is available for F-1 students who are enrolled in a Certificate, Associate or Bachelor degree program.
+To be eligible for OPT, you must successfully complete and graduate from the program you are enrolled in and must attend for a minimum of one academic year (nine months/three quarters) continuously.
 If you are interested in applying for OPT, please go to the International Student Office at the beginning of your final quarter at MI and for assistance with the process.
 For more information about employment, go to the “Visas” page.